sidravic/sidravic.github.io/_posts/2020-04-19-Object-Detection.md

 1. 16 x 16 x 21 classes
 2. 16 x 16 x 4 coordinates.

-So our now we need to determine the loss but since we usually compute loss in batches (our batch size is 16) and our existing setup won't work.
+So now we need to determine the loss but since we usually compute loss in batches (our batch size is 16) our existing setup won't work.
 Our situation is slightly different given we have 16 tiny grids each containing an image and a set of coordinates.
 Our loss is the loss of each of these grids put together.

-So, we
+So, we need to allow our `ssd_loss` to be able to compute the loss for each anchor box grid in the template.

 1. For the target value coordinates (not our predictions), we determine the overlaps using the `jaccard index`.
-This returns information how much the actual images classes overlap with our 4x4 grid coordinates.
+The overlap is the interesection of the image coordinates in the original image (ground truth) with respect to the anchor box grids in our template.
+We're trying to determine which anchor boxes overlap with the ground truth images.
 2. The `jaccard` method returns scores of the overlap and the box it overlaps with.
 3. If a positive prediction has greater than 0.4 (40%) overlap then we get the corresponding label (class of the box).
 So now we know what the class is for each box.
+So now we can safely assume that a grid in the anchor box template would represent a specific category.
 4. We now get the predicted activations in terms of the anchors box coordinates using the `actn_to_bb` function.
 This returns the predicted activations as bounding box coordinates.
+What that means is for each prediction we have the activations that are now returned as bounding box coordinates mapping to the 4x4 anchor box template.
+We now compare the grids that mapped positively with a category by running them through our loss function.
 5. Now our bounding box loss function is just the L1Loss which is the distance between the coordinates.

 ```